We are improving UW by forming our union

 I love my job and don't have any problems with Administration.
 Why should I join?

-Many of us are organizing BECAUSE we love our job!
+Many of us are organizing BECAUSE we love our jobs!
 By working together, we believe that we can push the UW to be an employer that lives its mission and sets the standard not just for research, but also for the Advising profession.
 We are organizing because we recognize that the UW will become a top tier employer when fair pay is offered to all, professional development and pathways for promotion are accessible to all, workloads are sustainably allocated for all, and when equity is felt by all.

-"Every Adviser, Every Campus, One Union!" means that our ability to advocate for our students and for our selves improves with each Adviser voice!
+"Every Adviser, Every Campus, One Union!" means that our ability to advocate for our students and for ourselves improves with each Adviser voice!
 Our supervisors and managers are not the primary impetus for organizing.
-Many of us have supervisors whom we respect and admire and who would make the changes we need if they had the power.
-In fact, by organizing, bargaining for better working conditions and pay, and clarifying and standardizing workplace rules and policies, we improve the workplace for all--including supervisors who try to advocate for their direct reports.
-When we bargain our first contract, we will be bargaining with UW Labor Relations and UW senior administrators, not our immediate supervisors.
+Many of us have supervisors whom we respect and admire, and who would make the changes we need if they had the power to do so.
+Bargaining for better working conditions and pay, and clarifying workplace rules and policies, results in an improved workplace for everyone-including supervisors who already advocate for their direct reports.

 How do we form our union?